KingIdee/guest-writer/articles/2018-09-06-managing-the-state-of-react-apps-with-mobx.markdown

 Reactions are very much similar to computed values.
 The difference here is that instead of computing and returning a value, a reaction simply triggers a side effect, more like it performs a side operation.
 Reactions occur as a result of changes on observables.
 Reactions  could affect the UI or they could be background actions.
 Mobx provides 3 main types of reaction functions `when`, `autorun` and `reaction`.
 Let us look at what these functions do:

 `when` : accepts two functions as parameters, the predicate and effect.
 It runs and observes the first function (the predicate) until it returns true, and then runs the effect function.
-After this, it disposes, and stops reacting observed property.
+After this, the function is disposed.
 Here is an example of how this function works:

 ```javascript
 when(